Inconel: History

-The Inconel family of alloys was first developed before December 1932, when its trademark was registered by the International Nickel Company of Delaware and New York.
+The Inconel family of alloys was first developed before December 1932, when its trademark was registered by the US company International Nickel Company of Delaware and New York.
 A significant early use was found in support of the development of the Whittle jet engine, during the 1940s by research teams at Henry Wiggin & Co of Hereford, England a subsidiary of the Mond Nickel Company, which merged with Inco in 1928.
 The Hereford Works and its properties including the Inconel trademark were acquired in 1998 by Special Metals Corporation.

 Specific data

 Composition

 Inconel alloys vary widely in their compositions, but all are predominantly nickel, with chromium as the second element.